-A surgical wound is a cut or an incision in the skin that is usually made by a scalpel during surgery.
+A surgical wound is a cut or incision in the skin that is usually made by a scalpel during surgery.
 A surgical wound can also be the result of a drain placed during surgery.
 Surgical wounds vary greatly in size.
-They are usually closed with sutures but are sometimes left open to heal.
+They are usually closed with sutures, but are sometimes left open to heal.

-- Class I: These are considered clean wounds.
+Class I: These are considered clean wounds.
 They show no signs of infection or inflammation.
 They often involve the eye, skin, or vascular system.

 A physician can diagnose a surgical wound infection by examining the wound, assessing symptoms, or taking a culture of fluid drained from the wound.

 Treatment for a surgical wound sometimes depends on where it’s located on the body.
 Surgical dressings are normally placed over the wound and may need to be changed regularly.
 The skin around the surgical wound will likely need to be cleaned, often with salt water and soap.
 The wound may also need to be irrigated with salt water.
 This involves filling a syringe with salt water and spraying the skin around the wound.